Nipple vasospasm and breastfeeding

 Who is at risk of experiencing nipple vasospasm?

-- with poor circulation
+- have poor circulation

 What does nipple vasospasm with breastfeeding feel like?

 People with vasospasm commonly describe it as an intense, throbbing, burning type of pain in their nipples.
+Your nipples might feel very sensitive, even to very light touch.

 When the blood vessels in the nipples are affected by vasospasm, you may feel pain before, during or after breastfeeds.
 The pain can last for a few seconds or longer.
-You may also experience vasospasm when you have ‘let down’ (when your milk ejection reflex has been activated).

 What does nipple vasospasm look like?